IBM/kone/README.md

 `kone` is basically [`ko`](https://github.com/google/ko) for Node.js.

-Status: apply/resolve are working.
+Disclaimer: this is a prototype.
+Use at your own risk.

 ## Installation

-`kone` can be installed via:
+You need to have `go`.
+Then `kone` can be installed via:

 ```shell
 go get github.com/ibm/kone/cmd/kone